EwyynTomato/gulp-spring-tomcat-docker-demo/README.md

 ```

 - Open the web application
-    - If you're using docker-tools on non-linux platform, you need to find your container host ip, e.g.
+    - If you're using docker-toolbox on non-linux platform, you need to find your container host ip, e.g.

     ```bash
     $ docker-machine ip default